-- The hurtful content can be shared so widely and quickly
+- The hurtful content can be disseminated widely and quickly.

-- It is difficult to have the content removed
+- It can be difficult to have the content removed.

-Victims of cyberbullying are reluctant to ask for help as they feel embarrassed and humiliated.
-For parents worried about their children, there are a few tell-tale signs that could indicate your child is experiencing cyberbullying;
+How do I know if my child is being bullied online?Often, victims of cyberbullying are reluctant to ask for help as they feel embarrassed and humiliated.
+For parents worried about their children, there are a few tell-tale signs that could indicate your child is experiencing cyberbullying:

 - Reluctance to participate in social activities with friends

-- No longer interested in their mobile devices
+- No longer interested in their mobile phones or computers

-- Take screen shots of any conversations or posts that relate to the cyberbullying
+- Take screenshots of any conversations or posts relating to the cyberbullying.

 - If the school fails to act, chat to the parents of the bully and calmly explain how this is affecting your child.